TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

          }
       }
    }

-The :file:`composer.json` allows loading the extension with the PHP package manager composer.

 After the basic structure has been created, the extension can now be activated in the extension manager.
 But first the domain must be developed.